Thinking Psychoanalytically: The Basics

 There will be no refunds for cancellations after class begins.

 Students who drop the class after it begins are expected to pay the full tuition.

-All books are available in paperback, and you may be able to purchase used copies.
+All books are available on amazon.com, and you may be able to purchase used copies.
 If you click on the book title, you will be linked to the book's page at amazon.com, though other bookstores also carry these texts.